LocationAlicante, Alicante, Spain

 Collaborating CompaniesDuPontTM Corian®, EXPOEQUIPA, HISPANITAS, URBANA DE EXTERIORES, TECNOCEMENTO, MANOLO GARCÍA TALLER DE CARPINTERÍA, CARPINTERIA SIRVENT, ELECTRICIDAD DALMA DISTEAL, ALBA SPAIN, ABAD MULTISERVICIOS

-From the architect.
+Text description provided by the architects.
 The construction, which is designed for the city and to create a new meeting and communication space in the area, has been completed with input from multiple companies and institutions and refers to the old name of the space linking it to the place, nature and its current use.
 It is literally an insect perched on a garden.
 "We made an adjustment to the space in which we live.
 An insect adapted to the environment, a project conceived and designed specifically for Las Cigarrreras, which is not a space to use.
 It was not about making a normal cafe, but an exceptional work that would link with the surrounding cultural environment", says Paul Belda, project architect.

 La Cigarra has the ability to adapt its size to the specific needs and through a telescopic development is able to pass from an interior space of 74 square meters to 127 square meters.
 Also, the structure consists of three main parts: head, body and tail.
 Each form is understood autonomously but forming a homogeneous whole.
 The design process, materiality, geometry, functionality and uses of each of these three parts of the insect address different programs which have shaped it, and the diverse needs of the commission.